uhavin/slackers/README.md

 [app actions](https://api.slack.com/interactivity/actions), [interactive components](https://api.slack.com/interactivity/components).
 It also listens for events sent to the Slack Events API [Slack Events](https://api.slack.com/events-api).

+### Low maintenance
+:warning: This repository is in low maintenance mode.
+I have not used Slack for a few years and while I am willing to perform the occasional chores like dependency updates, it is unlikely that I will be adding features.
+Also, I am no longer actively using Slackers myself.

 ## Installation
 You can install Slackers with pip
 `$ pip install slackers`